Skip to content

 Best Practices for Sharing

 When sharing internally within your organization, you can generally include both summaries and notes since colleagues have context about the discussions and need complete information.
-The notes often contain valuable action items, follow-ups, and clarifications that help team members understand not just what was said, but what needs to happen next.
+The notes often contain valuable action items, follow-ups, and clarifications that help group members understand not just what was said, but what needs to happen next.

 For external sharing with clients or partners, consider sharing only the summary without your internal notes.
 The summary provides them with professional, polished takeaways while your notes remain private for internal use.
 Review the content before sharing to ensure nothing confidential or inappropriate is included.